liceloo/Project1_EdX/README.md

 ## Question 3: (Justin Byrd)

-## Question 4: Is eSports taking over traditional sports in the US?
+## Question 4: Is E-Sports taking over traditional sports in the US?
 (Brandon Loredo)
 This section compares the earnings betweeon eSports and Active sports earners from the years 2013 to 2021.

 1. Processing Data and Cleaning